lengentyh/YiChunHung_Physics/_pages/about.md

 * 2025-07-14: An invited talk ["Quantum Materials and Topology: Toward Robust Platforms for Quantum Computation"](https://lengentyh.github.io/YiChunHung_Physics//talks/2025-07-14-invited-talk) is given at Annual Meeting of NSF-ExpandQISE 2: Exotic Physics and Applications of Solid-State Qubits.
 * 2025-07-14: A new paper ["Geometry-driven moiré engineering in twisted bilayers hosting high-pseudospin fermions"](https://journals.aps.org/prb/abstract/10.1103/3kws-k867) is published on Physical Review B as a Letter.
 * 2025-06-20: A new paper ["Majorana Kramers pairs in synthetic high-spin Chern insulators"](https://journals.aps.org/prb/abstract/10.1103/9n85-r2xw) is published on Physical Review B.
-* 2025-05-01: A new paper ["Topological characteristics and bulk-boundary correspondence in the orbital Hall effect"](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.111.195102) is published on Physical Review B.

 <br>